-This apache server installation process will require sudo permission and when you execute the command for installing the Apache server as above the image shown “Do you want to continue?
-[Y/n]”, Press Y and hit ENTER.
+This apache server installation process will require sudo permission.
+When you execute the Apache server’s command above, the image showed, “Do you want to continue?
+[Y/n]” Press Y and hit ENTER.

 $ sudo service apache2 status

-Or you can simply type your IP address on the new browser tab as this format https://youripaddress.
+Or you can type your IP address on the new browser tab in this format https://youripaddress.

-If the second method doesn’t work or as above in the image shown the apache server page doesn’t work then probably there is an issue with firewall rules.
+If the second method doesn’t work or, as above in the image shown, the apache server page doesn’t work, and then there is probably an issue with firewall rules.

-The best practice for set up firewall rules is manually checkup the security rules on the webserver console or the server instance’s setting.
+The best practice for setting up firewall rules is manually checking up the security rules on the web-server or server instance’s setting.

 STEP – 2.
 Installing MariaDB Database

-Our server is running and now what we need, storage that store data in a structured table format.
-Obviously, table format data is very easy to manage and most of the websites and web developers prefer to use table structured storage.
+Our server is running, and now what we need, storage that stores data in a structured table format.
+Obviously, table format data is elementary to manage, and most of the websites and web developers prefer to use table structured storage.

 MariaDB is a forked version of the MySQL database developed by Oracle.
 Debian and Ubuntu’s latest version can be easily configurable with MariaDB.